 - Cover with water and simmer, covered, 2 hours.

 - While meat is cooking, cook & mash potatoes

 - Preheat oven to 375F so ready when pies are filled

-- Add mashed potatoes and bread crumbs until water is soaked in (use more bread crumbs if you need to).
+- Add mashed potatoes and bread crumbs until water is soaked in (use more or less bread crumbs if you need to).

 - Place mixture in pie shells.
 Place top crust on top of each pie and pinch edges to seal.
 Put slit in top of each pie to let steam escape.

 - Bake until golden borwn, about 1 hour.